Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 Again, this is a game that looks more impactful in hindsight, given that the Giants would eventually get their revenge on the Packers in the postseason en route to a Super Bowl XLVI win.
 On the other hand, this game carries extra weight because the Packers were still undefeated heading into the game at 11-0.
 No team in the league had come this close to beating Green Bay, and the defending Super Bowl champs would make it to 13-0 before falling to the Chiefs.

 This one technically didn't have a fourth-quarter lead change, although it certainly involved some late-game heroics.
 The Packers led 28-24 as the final stanza began, but after a Lawrence Tynes field goal, a Donald Driver touchdown gave the Packers an eight-point lead with 3:34 to go.
-The Giants took over and launched a nine-play, 69-yard drive before Eli Manning punched the ball in to Hakeem Nicks for a two-yard score with 1:02 left.
+The Giants took over and launched a nine-play, 69-yard drive before Eli Manning punched the ball in to Hakeem Nicks for a 2-yard score with 1:02 left.
 Danny Ware's subsequent two-point conversion tied the score at 35, but Rodgers broke blue hearts by going 4-of-4 for 68 yards in 37 seconds before Mason Crosby hit a 30-yarder to keep the streak alive.
 Both Manning and Rodgers topped 340 yards and three touchdowns.
 Rodgers won regular-season MVP.
 Manning picked up his second Super Bowl MVP award.

 8. Patriots 38, Giants 35 in Week 17, 2007